Vlogo11/pocketcomputermanager_exe/README.md

 # Pocket Computer Manager
-## Main Advantages - A Software, That Makes Your life Faster
+## Main Advantages - A Software, That Makes Your Life Faster
 - Everything in a clean, user-friendly, portable and pocket program
-- The program gives you almost all the features that you can find in those separate programs (Not everything is implemented, that's just a plan)
+- It gives you almost all the features that you can find in those separate programs (Not everything is implemented, that's just a plan)
   - Windows File Explorer
   - Windows Task Manager
   - Core Temp